serhii-londar/open-source-mac-os-apps/README.md

 - [stts](https://github.com/inket/stts) - stts is a macOS app for monitoring the status of cloud services. ![SwiftIcon]
 - [Lantern](https://github.com/BurntCaramel/Lantern) - A dedicated Mac app for website auditing and crawling. ![SwiftIcon]
 - [ndm](https://github.com/720kb/ndm) - The Open Source npm desktop GUI. ![JavascriptIcon]
+- [Corectl App for macOS](https://github.com/TheNewNormal/corectl.app) - Corectl App is a macOS Status bar App which works like a wrapper around the corectl command line tool corectld to control the server runtime process. ![SwiftIcon]
+- [LocalSites](https://github.com/plan44/localSites) - Simple Menu Bar (Status Bar) App for macOS X listing local Bonjour websites (as Safari 11 no longer has Bonjour Bookmarks). ![SwiftIcon]

 #### Other